zmargv/omnicalc_params/README.md

 The way it should work is:

- - If I visit a URL of the pattern
+ - If I visit an address of the pattern

     ```
     /flexible/square/:number